aws-quickstart/cdk-eks-blueprints/docs/addons/cloudwatch-adot-addon.md

 ## Validation

-To validate that CloudWatch add-on is installed properly, ensure that the required kubernetes resources are running in the cluster
+To validate whether CloudWatch add-on is installed properly, ensure that the required kubernetes resources are running in the cluster

 ```bash
 kubectl get all -n default